Geek-MD/Homebridge-Config-Backup-Shell-Script/README.md

 # homebridge-config-backup.sh
 This is a bash script that allows you to automate local backup of *config.json* of a Homebridge instance runing inside a Docker container.

-With v1.2.0, this script implements unix-like commands usage, so if you want to use a working directory different from default one, you must use ***-d*** option along with the path to that directory.
+With v1.2.0, this script implements unix-like command structure, so if you want to use a working directory different from default one, you must use ***-d*** option along with the path to that directory.

 Things to do after dowloading script